nguacon01/QM/README.md

 - `Host` : the hostname uder which the web page is served, if you choose `localhost` the page will available only on your local machine; if you put the complete name of your computer, the page will be seen on your local network
 - `The_Port` : the port on which the server is serving, default is 8000
+- `Refresh_Rate` : the main page is self refreshing, this is the delay in second between refreshes
 - `Licence_to_kill` : if True, the kill button will be present (to kill the running job) NOT FULLY DEBUGGED - use at your own risks
 - `Debug` : debug mode, should not be active in production mode